grafana/grafana/docs/sources/dashboards/share-dashboards-panels/index.md

 > **Note:** If you change a dashboard, ensure that you save the changes before sharing.

-1. Navigate to the home page of your Grafana instance.
+1. Click **Dashboards** in the left-side menu.
+1. Click the dashboard you want to share.
-1. Click on the share icon in the top navigation.
+1. Click the share icon at the top of the screen.

-   The share dialog opens and shows the **Link** tab.
+   The share dialog opens and shows the Link tab.

 ### Share a direct link